Spicy Long Beans with Ginger, Garlic, and Anchovies

 Is this a traditional Chinese long beans recipe?

-To bring the big umami punch to this recipe, we use anchovies.
-While we use the Italian variety, using cured fish to add flavor to recipes is common throughout Asia ā think fish sauce, salt fish, and Chinese dried anchovies.
+Anchovies bring this recipe a big umami punch.
+While I use the Italian variety as I always have some in my fridge, using cured fish to add flavor to recipes is common throughout Asia—think fish sauce, salt fish, and Chinese dried anchovies.

 Ingredients